bardia-ardakanian/bardia-ardakanian.github.io/_news/announcement_1.md

 related_posts: false
 ---

-My thesis, **Unsupervised Camera-LiDAR Fusion for Fast Region Proposal**, has been nominated for the best thesis in AI award at Amirkabir University of Technology.
+My thesis, **Unsupervised Camera-LiDAR Fusion for Fast Region Proposal**, was nominated and awarded as one of the best theses in AI at Amirkabir University of Technology.